 I always try to leave a little bit of wiggle room in my schedule for such cases and, often, I can squeeze a small job in.
 It really depends on my workload at the time though and the only way to know for sure is to ask.
 I promise I’ll do my best to accommodate you.
 Please be aware that there may be a rush fee added for the quick turnaround time.

 What is your hourly rate?

-The short answer is that I actually don’t have an hourly rate as I charge based on the services I provide rather than the time I spend providing them.
+While I do have hourly rates, I generally charge based on the services I provide rather than the time I spend providing them.
 This means that, for most services I offer, I will charge a flat rate.
 The only exceptions are really small jobs and quick fixes, those I do price based on time because it makes more sense to.

-Flat rate pricing means that you won’t pay extra for the work we’ve agreed on if things go a little longer than expected.
+Flat rate pricing means that you won’t pay extra for the work we’ve agreed on if things go a few hours longer than expected.
 The price you’re quoted is the price you will pay.